npm/tink/README.md

 If `--production`, `--only=<prod|dev>`, or `--also=<prod|dev>` options are passed in, they can be used to limit which dependency types get unwound.

+By default, this command will leave any files that were already in `node_modules/` intact, so your patches won't be clobbered.
+To do a full reset, or a specific reset on a file, remove the specific file or all of `node_modules/` manually before calling `tink unwind`

 ##### <a name="tink-wind"></a> `$ tink wind [options] [package...]`

 * Aliases: `tink roll`, `tink rewind`